Find Trade Colleges

 Greeley, CO

-The average tuition and fees for an out-of-state undergraduate student at Aims Community College are $10,418 a year.
+Out-of-state tuition fees for undergraduate students at Aims Community College are $10,850 per year.

 Read More…

-You’ll join some of the best and brightest minds around you if you attend Northern Wyoming Community College District.
-The school came in at #5 on this year’s Best Value Precision Metal Working Associate Degree Schools in the Rocky Mountains Region list.
-Northern Wyoming Community College District is a small public school located in the town of Sheridan.
+You’ll be in good company if you decide to attend Northern Wyoming Community College District.
+It ranked #5 on our 2023 Best Value Precision Metal Working Associate Degree Schools in the Rocky Mountains Region list.
+Northern Wyoming Community College District is a small public school located in the remote town of Sheridan.

 As a testament to the quality of education it offers, Northern Wyoming Community College District also is in the top 20% of our Best Precision Metal Working Associate Degree Trade Schools in the Rocky Mountains Region ranking.